Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 always find a way to do something but the first thing you think of probably won't be the most efficient.

-Zen point 15: "Now is better than never" and 16: "Although never is often better than *right* now" remind us that MAX
+Zen point 15: "Now is better than never" and 16: "Although never is often better than *right* now" remind us that
-FILL IN SOMETHING MEANINGFUL AND APHORISTIC HERE.
+sometimes a working but less than eloquent solution needs implemented immediately with plans to update and refactor it
+later.
+However, when this is done, precautions need taken to ensure the robustness of the code being implemented.
+Adequate testing needs applied and so forth to catch any and all bugs.
+Follow through with updating and refactoring must be carried out to comply with the principles of code design.

 Zen points 16: "If the implementation is hard to explain, it's a bad idea" and 17: "If the implementation is easy to explain,